Missouri Department of Health & Senior ServicesMissouri Department of Health & Senior Services Logo

 How long does the application process take?

-How do I get WIC customers?
+How do I attract WIC customers?

-Once a store is authorized, a message is sent to local agencies where WIC families go to receive their eWIC cards and other services.
-The WIC families are advised of all WIC retailers in their area authorized to accept eWIC cards for the purchase of WIC-approved food items.
-Also, the WIC locations map shows the locations of authorized eWIC retailers.
+Once a store is authorized, a message is sent to local agencies where WIC families go to receive their WIC cards and other services.
+The WIC families are advised of all WIC retailers in their area that accept WIC cards to purchase WIC-approved food items.
+Also, the WIC locations map shows the locations of authorized WIC retailers.
 The map is updated monthly and is also on the WICShopper app.

-How do I get reimbursed for the eWIC purchases?
+How do I get reimbursed for WIC purchases?

 What types of food does WIC authorize?

 WIC authorizes the following types of food: milk; soy milk; eggs; cheese and yogurt; cold and hot cereal; juice; peanut butter; dried beans, peas and lentils; canned beans; infant cereal; infant formula; infant fruit, vegetables and meats; tofu; tuna, sardines and salmon; whole grain breads; brown rice; tortillas; whole wheat pasta; and fresh and frozen fruit and vegetables.
-Specific brands, types and sizes are listed in the WIC Approved Food List and the WIC Retailer Manual.
+Specific brands, types and sizes are listed in the WIC Approved Food List, WICShopper app and the WIC Retailer Manual.

 What is a WIC Retailer Agreement?